User Generated Content: how can it enhance your marketing strategy?

 Everything you need to know about data collection

 The data collection landscape is undergoing a profound transformation.
-In July 2024, Google announced that it would maintain third-party cookies in Chrome, offering users the possibility of managing their activation.
-After several years of uncertainty about their removal, this decision reaffirms the importance of adopting data collection strategies that are aligned with users’ expectations.
+In July 2024, Google announced that it would maintain third-party cookies in Chrome, offering the possibility of managing their activation.
+After several years of uncertainty about their removal, this decision reaffirms the importance of adopting data collection strategies that are aligned with user expectations.

 Why collect data?
 Let’s delve into the heart of zero-party and first-party data to decipher these concepts, understand current developments and identify opportunities for your marketing strategies.